Shortland Street cliffhangers

-The annual Shortland Street Cliffhanger is a storyline at the end of each year's season that leaves behind a question to be solved the following year.
-This technique is used to lure viewers back after the long break.
+The annual Shortland Street cliffhanger is a storyline at the end of each year's season that leaves behind a question to be solved the following year.
+This technique is used to lure viewers back after the long summer break.
 Cliffhangers are usually carefully written so that storylines from throughout the year come to a head and interconnect.
 The following is a list by year of Shortland Street's cliffhangers.

 1992

 Though there was no break this year as Shortland Street screened throughout the holidays, Alison Raynor discovers she is pregnant with ex-fiancé Chris Warner's child, while Marj Neilson meets up with Jane, the daughter she gave up for adoption.

 1993

 Again there was no break as the show screened throughout the holidays but the hospital staff faced a difficult choice when Steve, Gina, Hone and Marj all held New Year's Eve parties - and competed for guests.
 They were all disappointed when Alex McKenna invited everyone to celebrate at the local bar, Kennedy's.
 Marj was pleasantly surprised to find lover Laurie at her door.